 - Our patient guide on diabetes in pregnancy, which you can share with patients and families to help them have conversations with you and their other health care providers.
-Please make the patient guide available where you provide care - Our measurement resources, which include our data tables to help you identify gaps in care and inform your resource planning and improvement efforts; our measurement guide of technical specifications for the indicators in this standard; and our "case for improvement" slide deck to help you to share why this standard was created and the data behind it - Our Getting Started Guide, which includes links to templates and tools to help you put quality standards into practice.
+Please make the patient guide available where you provide care - Our measurement resources, which include our data tables to help you identify gaps in care and inform your resource planning and improvement efforts, and our measurement guide of technical specifications for the indicators in this standard - Our Getting Started Guide, which includes links to templates and tools to help you put quality standards into practice.
 This guide shows you how to plan for, implement, and sustain changes in your practice - Quorum, an online community dedicated to improving the quality of care across Ontario.
-This is a place where health care providers can share information, inform, and support each other, and it includes tools and resources to help you implement the quality statements within each standard - Quality Improvement Plans, which can help your organization outline how it will improve the quality of care provided to your patients, residents, or clients in the coming year
+This is a place where health care providers can share information, inform, and support each other, and it includes tools and resources to help you implement the quality statements within each standard - Quality Improvement Plans, which can help your organization outline how it will improve the quality of care provided to your patients, residents, or clients in the coming year - The Health Equity Impact Assessment tool, which can help your organization consider how programs and policies impact population groups differently.
+This tool can help maximize positive impacts and reduce negative impacts, with an aim of reducing health inequities between population groups challenges have been identified and documented as part of the development of the standard, which included extensive consultation with health care professionals and lived experience advisors and careful review of available evidence and existing programs.
+Many of the levers for system change fall within the purview of Ontario Health, and as such we will continue to work to address these barriers to support the implementation of quality standards.
+We will also engage and support other provincial partners, including the Ministry of Health or other relevant ministries, on policy-level initiatives to help bridge system-level gaps.